cedricfarinazzo/ansible-role-wireguard-l2vpn/README.md

 - Use `wireguard_client_only_peers` to specify which peer endpoints should be excluded from this node's config
 - Hosts behind NAT or without internet access should be added to client-only peers list

+**PersistentKeepalive Behavior:**
+- `PersistentKeepalive` is automatically enabled only when this host is acting as a client to a peer
+- This happens when the current host is listed in the peer's `wireguard_client_only_peers` list
+- Optimizes traffic by avoiding unnecessary keepalives in server-to-server connections

 ## 🏗️ Network Architecture

 ### Network Stack Components